 Every fall, Rochester Area Community Foundation introduces the recipients of its Philanthropy Awards and makes its report to the community.
-The 2017 Philanthropy Awards and Annual Report to the Community Luncheon will be held on Tuesday, September 19 at the Joseph A. Floreano Rochester Riverside Convention Center.
-The reception starts at 11:15 am, with lunch and program at noon.
+The 2017 Philanthropy Awards and Annual Report to the Community Luncheon was held on Tuesday, September 19 at the Joseph A. Floreano Rochester Riverside Convention Center.

 We recognized Philanthropy Award recipients Anne Morris Farnham and Sherman Farnham Jr., Mimi Hwang, and Chuck Lundeen and John Williams.
 Mike Buckley received the Joe U. Posner Founders Award.
 In addition to honoring these incredible philanthropists, we celebrated the Foundation's 45th anniversary.

 You can view pictures from the event in this Facebook photo album.